japank/Overfishnt-UIWebsite/README.md

 6. A browser will be automatically opened.

 Tips

-I suggest to open use Network URL that show in terminal, then open with Incognito mode
+I suggest to open a website using Network URL that show in terminal, then open with Incognito mode